p-society/docs/content/Projects/GC/API Reference/Interacting with generated services.md

 # Querying

-The query options and filters provide a powerful and flexible way to control how data is retrieved from the database.
+The query options and filters provide a powerful and flexible way written by us to control how data is retrieved from the database.
 By utilizing these options, you can filter, sort, paginate, and populate related data efficiently.
 The available query options are:

 - **$select**: This option allows you to specify which fields to include in the result, optimizing the query by limiting the data returned.
 It ensures that only the necessary fields are fetched, improving performance.